astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/comparison/instances/membership_test.md

 ## Invalid Old-Style Iteration

-If `__getitem__` is implemented but does not accept integer arguments, then membership test is not supported and should emit a diagnostic.
+If `__getitem__` is implemented but does not accept integer arguments, then the membership test is not supported and should trigger a diagnostic.

 ```py
 class A: